gmalakar/Flouds.Py/README.md

 **Note:**
 The `summarization_task` or `embedder_task` values are typically set to the same value as the `--model_for` argument used when exporting models to ONNX (see `onnx_loaders/load_scripts.txt`).
-However, you are free to use any folder name for your task (e.g., `s2s`, `fe`, or a custom name) and organize your ONNX models and configurations accordingly.
 Just make sure the path you specify in `summarization_task` or `embedder_task` matches the folder structure where your ONNX models and config files are stored.

-If you want to use the same ONNX model for both summarization and embedding tasks, you can specify the same path for both `summarization_task` and `embedder_task` in your configuration.

 #### `use_seq2seqlm` Option

-There are two ways to perform summarization with ONNX models:

 - **`use_seq2seqlm: true`**
-  If you set `use_seq2seqlm` to `true`, the service will use `ORTModelForSeq2SeqLM` and its `.generate()` method for summarization, which closely mimics HuggingFace's generate pipeline and is typically easier to use for supported models.
+  Uses `ORTModelForSeq2SeqLM` and its `.generate()` method for summarization (recommended for supported models).
 - **`use_seq2seqlm: false`** (default)
-  If you set `use_seq2seqlm` to `false` (or omit it), the service will use the lower-level `ort.InferenceSession` for both encoding and decoding, giving you more control and compatibility with custom ONNX models.
+  Uses the lower-level `ort.InferenceSession` for both encoding and decoding.

-Choose the option that matches your exported ONNX model and desired inference flow.

 #### Embedder Model Notes

 - For embedding models, if your ONNX model file is named `model.onnx`, you do **not** need to specify the model name in the config (`encoder_onnx_model` is optional).
-- If your model file has a different name, set `encoder_onnx_model` to the correct filename (see the `sentence-t5-base` example).
+- If your model file has a different name, set `encoder_onnx_model` to the correct filename.
 - The `logits` flag:
   - If you know the encoder output is logits, set `"logits": true` in your config.
-  - If not set (default is `false`), the process will try to detect if the output is logits and process accordingly.
+  - If not set, the process will try to detect if the output is logits and process accordingly.
-- For embedders, ONNX `InferenceSession` will always be used.

 ---